|

 How to Make Lemon Chicken Orzo

-2. Add the chopped onion and cook for 3–4 minutes, until softened.
-Stir in the garlic and cook for 1 more minute.
+1. Heat the olive oil and butter in a large skillet or Dutch oven over medium heat.
+Add the chopped onion with a small pinch of salt and cook for 4–5 minutes, until softened.
+Stir in the garlic and cook for 30 seconds, until fragrant.

 Grating Parmesan cheese over the lemon chicken orzo in a white skillet.

-Expert Tips & Variations
+Expert Tips

 • Cook the orzo correctly.
 Stir frequently while cooking to prevent sticking, and add extra broth if needed to maintain a risotto-like texture.

 • Use rotisserie chicken as a shortcut.
-Rotisserie chicken works great here—just shred and stir it in at the end.
+Rotisserie chicken works great here, just shred and stir it in at the end.

 • Optional veggie add-ins.
 Try adding peas, asparagus, or a handful of arugula for extra color and flavor.